AirshipCMS/Airship-GGJ-PIXI-Starter-Kit/README.md

 - `root.html`: This is the default layout.
 The template includes markup specific to a single page of your project.

-In this project, the layout used is application.html and the template used is called root.html.
+In this project, the layout used is `application.html` and the template used is `root.html`.
 You can change these file names or create new pages, layouts and templates, as long as they are also linked to the appropriate pages in the setup section of the Airship CMS Portal.

-For this project, you will use `application.html` or `root.html` to link to your assets, depending on where and when you want scripts to load.
+Use either `application.html` or `root.html` to link to your assets, depending on where and when you want scripts to load.

 ---